cisco/mindmeld/docs/source/userguide/nlp.rst

    Best accuracy: 92.82%, params: {'C': 100, 'penalty': 'l1'}
    ...

-The :meth:`build` method loads all the training queries, checks them for annotation errors, and then proceeds to build all the necessary NLP components using the machine learning settings defined in the app's configuration file (``config.py``).
-If settings have not been specified for a particular component, it uses Workbench's preset configuration for that component.
+The :meth:`build` method loads all the training queries, checks them for annotation errors, then proceeds to build all the necessary NLP components using the machine learning settings defined in ``config.py``, the app's configuration file.
+The method applies Workbench's preset configuration for any component whose settings have not been specified.

-The :meth:`build` method thus accomplishes the following:
+In so doing, the :meth:`build` method:

-    - Calls the :meth:`fit` method on each of the classifiers in the domain-intent-entity-role hierarchy to train them using the provided model, feature and hyperparameter settings.
+    - Calls the :meth:`fit` method on the classifiers in the domain-intent-entity-role hierarchy to train them using the provided model, feature, and hyperparameter settings

-    - Builds the Entity Resolver using the provided entity mapping file.
+    - Builds the Entity Resolver using the provided entity mapping file

-    - Configures the Language Parser using the provided parser configuration file.
+    - Configures the Language Parser using the provided parser configuration file

 .. _build_nlp_with_config:

-You will learn more about each of these steps in the upcoming chapters which will also describe the default settings for each component and methods to override them with your own custom configurations.
-For experimentation, it is recommended that you train, tune and test each classifier individually to identify the ideal configuration for each.
-The best machine learning settings should then be stored in your application configuration file, ``config.py``, so the :meth:`build` method can use them instead of the Workbench defaults.
+These steps are described further in upcoming chapters, along with default settings for each component, and methods to override them with your own custom configurations.

+To identify the optimal configuration for each classifier, you should experiment by training, tuning and testing.
+Then, store the best machine learning settings in ``config.py``, for the :meth:`build` method to use instead of the Workbench defaults.

-Here's an example of a ``config.py`` file where the default configurations for the domain and intent classifiers are being overridden by custom settings that have been optimized for the app.
+Here's an example of a ``config.py`` file where the default configurations for the domain and intent classifiers are overridden by custom settings optimized for the app.

 .. code-block:: python